Brussels and the European Union: Merger Treaty: political and town-planning status quo

-In Brussels, staff continued to be spread across a number of buildings, on the Rue Belliard, the Avenue de la Joyeuse Entrée, the Rue du Marais and at the Mont des Arts.
-The first purpose-built building was the Berlaymont building in 1958, designed to house 3000 officials, which soon proved too small, causing the institution to spread out across the neighbourhood.
+By 1965, the EEC Commission alone had 3,200 staff scattered across eight different cramped buildings, on the Rue Belliard, the Avenue de la Joyeuse Entrée, the Rue du Marais and at the Mont des Arts.
+The situation, which (due to the lack of large office blocks) began as soon as they arrived, became critical, and the EEC Commission tried to concentrate its staff in a number of rented buildings around the Robert Schuman Roundabout.
+The first purpose-built building was the Berlaymont building in 1963–1969, designed to house 3,000 officials, which soon proved too small, causing the institution to spread out across the neighbourhood.
 Yet, despite the agreement to host these institutions in Brussels, its formal status was still unclear, and hence the city sought to strengthen its hand with major investment in buildings and infrastructure (including Schuman metro station).
 However, these initial developments were sporadic with little town planning and based on speculation (see Brusselisation).

 The 1965 agreement was a source of contention for the Parliament, which wished to be closer to the other institutions, so it began moving some of its decision-making bodies, committee and political group meetings to Brussels.
 In 1983, it went further by symbolically holding a plenary session in Brussels, in the basement of the Mont des Arts Congress Centre.
 However, the meeting was a fiasco and the poor facilities partly discredited Brussels' aim of being the sole seat of the institutions.
 Things looked up for Brussels when, in 1985, the Parliament gained its own plenary chamber in the city (on the Rue Wiertz/Wiertzstraat) for some of its part-sessions.
 This was done unofficially due to the sensitive nature of the Parliament's seat, with the building being constructed as an "international conference centre".
 When France unsuccessfully challenged the Parliament's half-move to Brussels in the Court of Justice, the Parliament's victory led it to build full facilities in the city.